rstudio/keras3/man-src/k_all/3-rendered.md

 @param x Input tensor.
 @param axis An integer or tuple of integers that represent the axis along
     which a logical AND reduction is performed.
-The default (`axis=None`) is to perform a logical AND over all the dimensions of the input array. `axis` may be negative, in which case it counts for the last to the first axis.
+The default (`axis=NULL`) is to perform a logical AND over all the dimensions of the input array. `axis` may be negative, in which case it counts for the last to the first axis.
-@param keepdims If `True`, axes which are reduced are left in the result as
+@param keepdims If `TRUE`, axes which are reduced are left in the result as
     dimensions with size one.
 With this option, the result will broadcast correctly against the input array.
-Defaults to`False`.
+Defaults to`FALSE`.

 @export
 @family ops